zotero-chinese/styles/src/international-economics-and-trade-research/index.md

   <div class="csl-entry">Kennedy, W J, Garrison, R E, 1975b.
 Morphology and genesis of nodular phosphates in the Cenomanian Glauconitic Marl of south-east England[J].
 Lethaia, 8(4): 339-360.</div>
   <div class="csl-entry">Kinchy, A, 2012.
 Seeds, sciences, and struggle: the global politics of transgenic crops[M].
 Cambridge, Mass.: MIT Press: 50.</div>
   <div class="csl-entry">Koseki, A, Momose, H, Kawahito, M, et al., 2002.
 Compiler: US828402[P].
 2002-05-25.</div>
   <div class="csl-entry">Morris, I, 2010.
-Why the West rules–for now: the patterns of history, and what they reveal about the future[M].
+Why the West rules—for now: the patterns of history, and what they reveal about the future[M].
 New York: Farrar, Straus and Giroux.</div>
   <div class="csl-entry">Myburg, A A, Grattapaglia, D, Tuskan, G A, et al., 2014.
 The genome of eucalyptus grandis[J].
 Nature, 510: 356-362.</div>
   <div class="csl-entry">O’Brien, J A, 1994.
 Introduction to information systems[M].
 7th ed.
 Burr Ridge, IL: Irwin.</div>
   <div class="csl-entry">Online Computer Library Center, Inc., [2012].
 About OCLC: History of cooperation[EB/OL].
 [2012-03-27]. <a href="http://www.oclc.org/about/cooperation.en.html">http://www.oclc.org/about/cooperation.en.html</a>.</div>